W0lfySec/HTB-Writeups/Machines/Windows/Easy/Active/Active.md

 // There is one directory that we have read permissions - Replication

-// Lets search recursivly this directory
+// Lets search recursivly this directory with [smbmap](https://github.com/ShawnDEvans/smbmap)

     $ smbmap -H 10.10.10.100 -R Replication